-An experienced VA benefits attorney can be your guide through the complex appeals process.
+An experienced VA benefits advocate can be your guide through the complex appeals process.
 Any veteran, surviving loved one of a deceased veteran, or others with a claim for VA disability benefits has the right to appeal a VA benefits claim decision they are not satisfied with.
 However, the U.S. Department of Veterans Affairs (VA) states in multiple publications that VA’s appeal process is “complex,” “non-linear” and “unique” from other federal and judicial processes.

 Reasons to Request a VA Decision Review